Romanitho/Winget-AutoUpdate/README.md

 You can also download the latest release of the add-on [WAU Settings GUI (for Winget-AutoUpdate)](https://github.com/KnifMelti/WAU-Settings-GUI) and install it (this will install both **WAU** and a **GUI** that provides a user-friendly portable standalone interface to modify every aspect of **Winget-AutoUpdate (WAU)**).

 ## Configurations
+Please note, include/exclude lists and any Mods folder content can be placed next to the .msi installer to be copied to the WAU install location during install:
+<img width="474" height="308" alt="423074783-a37837b0-b61e-4ce7-b23c-fd8661585e40" src="https://github.com/user-attachments/assets/323fc50c-2400-4fa2-937d-83a0f0c2392d" />

 ### Keep some apps out of Winget-AutoUpdate
+WAU supports two mutually exclusive list modes.
+Blocklist (default - excluded_apps.txt) and Allowlist (included_apps.txt).
+- Each list should be one winget package ID per line (not the app name or display string - use the ID from `winget list` or `winget search`).
+- Each list can contain wildcards (*).
+For instance `Mozilla.Firefox*` will match all Firefox variants.

-- #### BlockList
+#### BlockList
-You can exclude apps from update job (for instance, apps you want to keep at a specific version or apps with built-in auto-update):
+You can exclude apps from the update job (for instance, apps you want to keep at a specific version or apps with built-in auto-update).
-Add (or remove) the apps' ID you want to disable autoupdate to 'excluded_apps.txt'.
-(File must be placed in the same folder as WAU.msi).
+- Place `excluded_apps.txt` in the WAU install folder (for example `C:\Program Files\Winget-AutoUpdate\excluded_apps.txt`)
+- It is not recommended to edit `config\default_excluded_apps.txt` as it may be overwritten on WAU app update.

-- #### AllowList
+#### AllowList
-You can update only pre-selected apps.
-To do so, create an "included_apps.txt" with the apps' ID of the apps you want to auto-update and place it in the same folder as WAU.msi during install.

-> The lists can contain Wildcard (*).
-For instance ```Mozilla.Firefox*``` will take care of all Firefox channels.

-List and Mods folder content will be copied to WAU install location:
-<img width="474" height="308" alt="423074783-a37837b0-b61e-4ce7-b23c-fd8661585e40" src="https://github.com/user-attachments/assets/323fc50c-2400-4fa2-937d-83a0f0c2392d" />
+You can update only pre-selected apps by enabling allowlist mode.
+- Set WAU_UseWhiteList=1 in the WAU configuration registry key under `HKLM:\SOFTWARE\Romanitho\Winget-AutoUpdate`
+- On 64-bit Windows WAU may also consider the 32-bit registry view `HKLM:\SOFTWARE\WOW6432Node\Romanitho\Winget-AutoUpdate`
+- Place `included_apps.txt` in the WAU install folder (for example `C:\Program Files\Winget-AutoUpdate\included_apps.txt`)

+If allowlist mode is enabled, WAU reads `included_apps.txt` and ignores `excluded_apps.txt`.
+Otherwise, WAU ignores `included_apps.txt`.

 ### Notification Level
 You can choose which notification will be displayed: `Full`, `Success only`, `Errors only` or `None`.